MaJinWakeUp/MaJinWakeUp.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jin Ma - Personal Homepage"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+I am currently a second year Ph.D student in the School of Computing, Clemson University.
+My research topics and interests are the trustworthiness of AI and AI for security, including the adversarial attack and defense of perception system, cyber harassment detection with LLM, and ML-enabled biometric authentication.

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Computer Science, Clemson University, 2023--2028(expected).
+* Visiting Student, Singapore University of Technology and Design, Summer 2024.
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Software Engineering, Xi'an Jiaotong University, 2019.
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Information and Computing Science, Xi'an Jiaotong University, 2016.

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * Github University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+* Algorithm engineer, Chengdu Hsintiao Medical and Technology Company.
+October 2020–July 2021.
+* R&D engineer, Southeast Research Institute, China Unicom.
+Augest 2019–September 2020.